kmontag/NK2Reshift/README.md

 - device identification, so the session ring ("red box") is only visible when the nanoKONTROL2 is actually connected.

+### Status

-This script supports Live 11 and 12.
-Earlier versions of Live are not supported.
+This script supports Live 12.3 and up.
+Many features will probably work in earlier versions of Live, but YMMV.

+This is an unofficial script.
+If you run into any issues, please [file them](../../issues) in this repository, not with Ableton.

+Note that NK2Reshift uses recent APIs which are subject to change in future Live versions.
+Things should be pretty stable in practice, but please file an issue here if you see any breakage after updating Live.
+I'll do my best to keep the script up-to-date with upstream changes.

 ### Usage